ViewSonic Library > Education > Teaching with Technology > 12 Ways to Use Videos for Learning in the Classroom

 Final Thoughts on Video for Learning

-With the prevalence of modern digital technology, video for learning is an invaluable asset for any teacher.
-However, the right deployment is crucial to make the best of these resources.
+With the prevalence of modern digital technology, video is an invaluable asset for any teacher.
+However, the right deployment is crucial to make the best of this medium.